skybarer/algorithms-and-data-structures/README.md

 ## List of references for learning and practice
  The references provided here are my opinion and they may or may not be the right option for you, and also i don't have any copyrights the below links provided.
+I created a empty project and for each project i created a module under it.

  * [**coding nijas** ](https://www.codingninjas.in/)
  * [**interviewbit**](https://www.interviewbit.com/)